PalakRajput/Kotlin-basics/src/main/Article.md

 Kotlin is a statically typed programming language that runs on the Java Virtual Machine (JVM) and can be used to develop all kinds of applications, from server-side, client-side web to Android applications.
-This article aims to provide a comprehensive understanding of Kotlin's basics, its advantages, data types, loops, functions, and how to run a Kotlin program.
+This article aims to provide a comprehensive understanding of Kotlin's basics, its features, data types, loops, functions, classes.

+## Features

+* Null Safety: Kotlin's system eliminates the risk of null references from the code, which could lead to NPE.
+* Interoperability: Kotlin is fully interoperable with Java, which means developers can use all existing Java libraries, frameworks and runtimes.
+* Concise Syntax: Kotlin has a more concise syntax, which makes the code more readable and easier to understand.
+* Default Arguments and Named Parameters: Kotlin supports default arguments in functions and named parameters.
+* Extension functions: Allows to extend functionality of an existing class.

 ## Variables & Types